-In the latest issue of SPIN, we caught up with Explosions in the Sky, the Texas-based band who’ve taken wordless music to unexpected heights.
+In the April 2011 issue of SPIN, we caught up with Explosions in the Sky, the Texas-based band who’ve taken wordless music to unexpected heights.
 But they’re hardly the first to rock with their traps shut.
 Since the 1950s, pop, rock, jazz, metal, and no-wave have produced tons of classic tracks sans frontperson.
 Below, a brief history of the best instrumental songs, and what made them memorable.
 Plus, stream a selection of the picks in our player.

 Have your own favorites?
 Post them in the comments!